Public Signals in Network Congestion Games: Computing Optimal Signaling Schemes

+Since the number of constraints and variables is polynomial in~$|\Theta|$, $|E|$, $|R|$, and $k$, the LP can be solved efficiently.
+We refer to the appendix for the full proof. \end{proof}

 This reduces optimizing the signaling scheme to an optimal choice of support sets.
-Suppose for some optimal signaling scheme $\phi^*$ we know (a superset of) the set of supports $\support_{i,\sigma}$ of the Wardrop equilibrium for each population $i \in R$ resulting from each signal $\sigma \in \Sigma$ that gets issued in $\phi^*$.
-Then we can recover $\phi^*$ by solving the LP above.
-Let us examine the LP a bit more closely.
+Suppose for some optimal signaling scheme $\Phi^*$, we know (a superset of) the support combinations $(\support_{i,\sigma})_{i \in R}$ for all commodities in the Wardrop equilibrium resulting from each signal $\sigma \in \Sigma$ issued in $\Phi^*$.
+Then, we can recover $\Phi^*$ by solving LP~\eqref{eq:schemeSupportNetwork_text}.

+We proceed to inspect the conditions of optimal schemes $\Phi^*$ more thoroughly.
+Indeed, we can restrict ourselves to at most $k \le |\Theta|$ signals, and each signal $\sigma$ can be assumed to have a distinct support vector $(\support_{i,\sigma})_{i \in R}$.